-If you make more than 400% of the federal poverty level, then you now longer qualify for a tax subsidy and you will want to talk to your local agent about finding alternatives.
+If you make more than 400% of the federal poverty level, then you no longer qualify for a tax subsidy and you will want to talk to your local agent about finding alternatives, including offering a group plan.
+In most markets you must have at least one other employee to offer a group plan.